What is the difference between the South Rim and North Rim of Grand Canyon?

 The North Rim

 The hidden secret of Grand Canyon National Park lies on the North Rim of the canyon.
-The views are truly stunning and quite distinctly different from those on the South Rim, largely due to it higher elevation.
-The Kaibab Plateau sits approximately 1000 feet higher than the South Rim and therefore supports an entirely different ecosystem, complete with alpine forests and beautiful meadows.
-The higher elevation also results in cooler temperatures.
-Summer highs rarely exceed 80 degrees Fahrenheit, making it a gorgeous destination in June through September.
-But plan accordingly: the North Rim is only open from May 15 to October 15 each year.
+The views are truly stunning and quite distinctly different from those on the South Rim, largely due to elevation of North Rim of Grand Canyon.
+The Kaibab Plateau sits approximately 1000 feet.
+This higher elevation supports alpine forests and cooler temps—the cool temp side of the Grand Canyon.
+Summer highs rarely exceed 80 °F. But plan accordingly: the North Rim is only open from May 15 to October 15 (when does the North Rim of the Grand Canyon open) and due to seasonal access, the Grand Canyon North Rim is closed outside that period.

 Due to its relative isolation in a remote portion of northern Arizona, the North Rim only sees about 10% of Grand Canyon’s annual visitation.
 Expect a 5-hour drive from Las Vegas, the closest metropolitan area, and about 6 hours from Phoenix or Salt Lake City.
 Lower visitation also means fewer visitor services.
 There is a small bookstore and visitor center and a few Ranger programs.
 But there is no shuttle bus service, so getting around the developed part of the North rim requires driving yourself.
 The few paved roads lead to spectacular viewpoints and a few hiking trails.